AI4HealthUOL/CardioLab/README.md

 ## This is the official repository for <ins>CardioLab</ins>.
 A machine and deep learning framework for the estimation and monitoring of laboratory values throught ECG data.

-CardioLab have been proposed in a main manuscrips:
+CardioLab have been proposed in a main manuscript:

 **CardioLab: Laboratory Values Estimation and Monitoring from Electrocardiogram Signals - A Deep-Multimodal Approach**